darkweak/souin/docs/website/content/docs/configuration.md

 * **hide**: Prevent the key from being exposed in the `Cache-Status` HTTP response header.
 default: `false`

+* **template**: Customize the key with the given template.
+It uses the caddy placeholders to create the key (when this option is enabled, disable_* directives are skipped).

 #### Max cacheable body bytes
 Limit to define if the body size is allowed to be cached. (e.g. `1048576` (1MB)).